muhajirvt/News-Aggregator/README.md

 {
     "success": true,
     "data": {
-        "id": 1,
+        "id": 50,
-        "title": "Borderlands 4 review – the chaotic, colourful shooter has finally grown up a little", "description": "",
-        "source": "The Guardian",
+        "title": "AI Is a Threat to the Entry-Level Job Market, Stanford Study Shows", "description": "Substantial declines in employment have occurred for early-career workers in occupations most exposed to AI, such as software development and customer support.", "source": "News API",
-        "category": "Games",
+        "category": "Unknown",
-        "author": "Unknown",
+        "author": "Dashia milden",
-        "published_at": "2025-09-17 03:59pm"
+        "published_at": "2025-08-28 09:20pm"
     }
 }
 ```